-I refer to (C) now sir ...
+I refer to (c) now, sir ...

-... has not, whether by reason of illness, absence or otherwise, for 12 consecutive months, fulfilled the duties of ...
+$\dots$ has not, whether by reason of illness, absence or otherwise, for 12 consecutive months, fulfilled the duties of $\dots$ me immensely, sir, because as a Deputy, I do believe we have a trust and we have an integrity.
+The vote, it says in the paper, will be recorded.

-... it says, 'his office', but I am assuming his or her office, because in the eye of the Law, his is her.
+- it says, 'his office', but I am assuming his or her office, because in the eye of the Law, his is her.
 So that is 12 months, sir.

 I will now go back to what Deputy Meerveld said, because I think he was alluding to, and I am quite willing to give way, if it is actually a point of correction, about using the vote.
-This worried me immensely, sir, because as a Deputy, I do believe we have a trust and we have an integrity.
-The vote, it says in the paper, will be recorded.
+This worried

-I would not ever, sir, give somebody else my proxy vote, if I believed for one moment that Member did not have integrity.
+I would not ever, sir, give somebody else my proxy vote if I believed for one moment that Member did not have integrity.

 I give way to Deputy Meerveld.

 Deputy Meerveld: I thank Deputy Merrett for giving way.

 The issue is, and I think alluded to this in my speech, this Assembly is where the final decision is supposed to be made.
 You may give your proxy vote to somebody and a direction on which way you want them to vote.
 There is no guarantee that a mother, I think as one of the other speakers alluded to, may be called away to look after a child, may not be on the other end of that radio, assuming it is available, listening to the debate, to make a decision when an amendment comes through that might throw out all the previous Propositions and replace them.